 Munitions in the sea pose a risk to the sustainable development of the ocean economy.
 In particular, they are a global challenge during the construction of wind parks, pipelines and other infrastructure.
-To ensure high-quality performance during the execution of the necessary maritime munitions detection and clearance operations, industry experts and scientists from Germany have defined a set of requirements.
-These are particularly important in the detection phase which requires the attention of hydrographic surveyors.
+To ensure high-quality performance during the execution of maritime munitions detection and clearance operations, industry experts and scientists from Germany have defined a set of requirements.
+These are particularly important in the detection phase, and therefore require the attention of hydrographic surveyors.

 Safe access to large areas of the seafloor is a prerequisite for offshore economic development.
 However, this ability has been compromised by the presence of submerged ammunition around the globe.
 Over the past 140 years, ammunition has entered the sea in a variety of entry modes such as naval battles, aerial bombing and mine-laying.
 Additionally, large quantities were dumped after the Second World War.
 What appears unreasonable today was considered a safe and permanent means of disposing of weapons for many decades, until the practice was eventually outlawed by the London Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter in 1975.
 Even today, in times of peace, naval target practice adds to the amount of munitions in the sea.